interlock-network/interlock-docs/docs/handbook/index.md

 1. Click "Edit this page."
 2. Make your changes in the browser(The language is [Markdown](https://github.github.com/gfm/)).
 3. Click "Propose changes."
-4. Request a reviewer by clicking the gear and picking only one.
-Choose the reviewer whose face is on the handbook page when you view it on fleetdm.com.
-5. Click "Create pull request."
+4. Click "Create pull request."

 All done!